AlphaTwist/Code-squad/README.md

 - [Remove Comments](/Microsoft/remove%20comments.ipynb)
 - [Create a function that checks if a word is a palindrome](/Microsoft/Simple%20Palindrome.ipynb)
 - a function that takes two sorted vectors and returns a single sorted vector.
-  - linked list
-  - array
-  - How do you merge two sorted lists of numbers without using any extra memory. the second list has enough memory allocated to fit both lists entirely.
 - [Write some code that will determine if brackets in a string are balanced](/Microsoft/validpar.ipynb)
   - [More complex parenthesis problem](/Microsoft/Validparstr.ipynb)
 - [Write a function that raises one number to another number, i.e. the pow() function](/Microsoft/pow(x_n).ipynb)